clj-kondo/clj-kondo/doc/hooks.md

 Note: the namespace in `.clj-kondo` doesn't have to have the same name but in general this will work better for the macro expansion.

-Configure the macro to be used for expansion:
+Configure the macro to be used for expansion.
+On the left hand side of the map you use the fully qualified names of the original macros.
+On the right hand side you use the fully qualified names of the macros in the config.
+In this example they are the same.

 .clj-kondo/config.edn:
 ``` clojure